wendahere/JAWS/Jayvien.md

 >*He mainly uses Raspberry Pi & Other items that teaches viewers on things that we can do with different types of devices through his tutorials.*

+**&rarr; 1st Milestone:
+Everything works well but Sean do his part very last minute which causes our team to lose 15 marks for it.**

+I showed my [Working Movement Code](https://github.com/wendahere/JAWS/blob/master/Content/ESPMOTORCODES/Jayvien%20WASD%20Movement.py) to Mr Rodney and he was impressed with it.
+Also showed the [HTML+MOTOR](https://github.com/wendahere/JAWS/blob/master/Content/ESPMOTORCODES/MotorcontrolHTMLMark3.py) to him as well.

+I asked for the components from Mr Rodney so that i can try it my own.

 So i was kinda interested with the PCA9685 and wanted to test and try out with the servor motor.

 **[AdaFruit PCA9685 Explain](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all)